-Whether you're planning a trip to New York City completely on your own or you just have a few hours (or days) to entertain yourself during your vacation, the city has a lot of fantastic ways to spend time alone.
+Whether you're planning a completely solo trip to New York City or you have a few hours—or a day—away from your group, the city has a lot of fantastic ways to spend time on your own.

 01 of 06

 New York City is home to some fantastic art museums, and if you're visiting on your own, you can zone in on the pieces that really pull you in, take the place at your own pace and maybe even immerse yourself in a guided tour or audio tour to enhance your experience.
 Some great choices to consider:

 - The Frick Collection: Explore the paintings, sculpture and decorative arts pieces inside Henry Clay Frick's Upper East Side mansion which is now home to the museum.
 Docent talks and the Acoustiguide audio tour are included with the price of admission.